Keep your fleet in the game: 10 tips to boost your managed maintenance network

-But building a trusted network takes time and resources, especially if your fleet operates from multiple facilities or over a wide geographical area.
-Not only do you need to nurture primary go-to or “first string” relationships, but also reliable “second string” back-ups.
+But building a trusted network of ase certified technicians takes time and resources, especially if your fleet operates from multiple facilities or over a wide geographical area.
 Partnering with a Fleet Management Company (FMC) is like joining a winning team.
 An FMC helps you develop a vehicle maintenance program, schedule preventative maintenance and improve long term vehicle performance.
-With a network of vetted and actively managed service providers who can help you achieve your fleet goals, control costs and reduce downtime.
+With a network of vetted and actively managed service providers, you achieve your fleet goals, control maintenance costs and reduce vehicle downtime.

-Let’s look at the benefits of a managed network: What’s in it for you?
+Let's look at the benefits of a Fleet Maintenance Management program: What's in it for you?